Painting wood trim white is a great way to update the look of your home. Find out step-by-step how to paint stained wood trim.

 The most important factor in choosing trim paint is probably choosing the right sheen.
 The shinier the paint, the more durable (and wipeable!) it is… so you can see why this is important.

-For trim and doors, the best option is generally semigloss.
+For trim and doors, the best option is generally semi-gloss finish.
 This will be wipeable and classic.

 The best trim paint

 What is the best paint for interior trim?
 In my humble opinion, many brands make excellent trim paint.
 Some even have lines referred to specifically as “trim and door paint,” and these are usually great options.